Distribution of work: roles and responsibility in curriculum work

 The school’s Education Coordinator orders group IDs for their degree programme from ICT services.

-The Head of Department, the Director of the Institute or a person appointed by them reviews the draft curricula (see section on reviewing the draft curriculum in the school), after which the curricula are now approved.
+The Head of Department, the Director of the Institute or a person appointed by them reviews the draft curricula (see section on reviewing the draft curriculum in the school) and then marks the curriculum in Approved status (figure 1).
+See the Peppi instructions on approving the curriculum (Help).

 The Student Affairs Board approves the principles of the curricula in connection with a curriculum reform, approving the curricula annually.